-In experimental economics, social dilemmas are commonly studied by means of a public goods (PG) game.
-This strand of the literature mostly focuses on a static environment to test cooperation and self-interested behavior under different assumptions.
+There are two classic approaches to model social dilemmas: public goods (PG) games and common pool resource (CPR) games.
+The literature on PG games mostly focuses on a static environment to test cooperation and self-interested behavior under different assumptions.
 The general result is that individuals fail to fully cooperate and under-contribute to the collective good even when interactions are repeated.
-For a review of the literature, see Ledyard (1995), Chaudhuri (2011) and Dal Bó and Fréchette (2018).
+For reviews of the literature, see Ledyard (1995), Chaudhuri (2011) and Dal Bó and Fréchette (2018).
 A static environment, be it repeated or not, is however insufficient for analyzing sustainability.
 Dynamics is essential: the chosen actions today, if unsustainable, affect the possible actions in the future.
-Moreover, most PG games do not embody a threshold that distinguishes sustainable behavior from unsustainable behavior, the other essential aspect of sustainability.1
+Moreover, most PG games do not embody a threshold that can be used to distinguish sustainable behavior from unsustainable behavior, the other essential aspect of sustainability.
+The sub-literature on threshold PG games (e.g., Cadsby and Maynes, 1999) builds a notable exception.
+These models seem better suited to address sustainability, but most of them are not dynamic either.
+Moreover, the threshold has a special role in threshold PG games: The expected marginal returns to contributions are zero up to the threshold and become positive only after it has been reached.
+We want to model situations where contributions have a positive return up to the threshold, which has the interpretation that sustainability is achieved, and become zero after it has been reached.
+This models the absorption capacity of health or of a natural resource: different small levels of extraction do not change the resource or the public good.

-Our paper is also related to the literature on the commons, including Ostrom (1990), Levhari and Mirman (1980) and Fudenberg and Tirole (1991).
+The common pool resource (CPR) games go back to the problem of the commons (see Levhari and Mirman, 1980, Ostrom, 1990, and Walker et al., 2000).
 Our setup differs from the classic common pool resource (CPR) game in several ways.
 First and foremost, our game includes threshold effects while the CPR game features a continuous growth, respectively decay, of the pool.
 This means in particular that a CPR game does not include the possibility that different small levels of usage are absorbed in the sense that they do not affect the size of the resource.
-The CPR is mostly used for studying renewable resources such as fisheries or forests.
+Rather, in CPR games the resource grows if there is no extraction and it grows differently for different small levels of extraction.
+The CPR game is often used for studying renewable resources such as fisheries or forests.
 Our setup better represents situations in which threshold effects are important.
 In the case of global warming, for example, a certain level of CO2 emissions can be absorbed by the earth.
 Experts argue that it is only above the threshold that negative consequences occur.
 Second, in our game, the depletion of resources due to over-use is irreversible.
 This feature is well-suited to study environmental issues.
-In the context of global warming experts predict some adverse consequences of global warming that are irreversible, such as permafrost thaw, the increase in the levels of the oceans or species extinction (see Portner et al., 2022).2
+In the context of global warming experts predict some adverse consequences of global warming that are irreversible, such as permafrost thaw, the increase in the levels of the oceans or species extinction (see Portner et al., 2022).